kylesliva/kylesliva-blog/content/posts/makingof.md

 # Basic workflow
 1. Write Markdown content with images specified
 	1. I use [Obsidian](https://obsidian.md/) as a kind of digital notebook, so a Markdown-based CMS is a natural fit.
-I can just grab the raw Markdown source and push it to my local site source, which then
+I can just grab the raw Markdown source and push it to my local site source, which then gets rendered into a page like the one  you're reading now!
 2. Save images to `static/`, making sure names match the Markdown source code.
 3. Create new content in Hugo locally:
 ```